Top 12 Licensing Questions: How to Play Legal Business Music

 To publicly perform copyrighted music in your business establishment, you are required to obtain permission from the copyright owner or representative (visit Copyright Law of the United States for details).

-If you do not receive the proper authorization, you can be held liable for damages from a minimum of $750 up to a maximum of $150,000 per song played.
+Per Section 504 of U.S. Copyright law, copyright holders can sue those who use music without permission.
+Fines are set by the courts.
+You can be held liable for damages from a minimum of $750 up to a maximum of $150,000 per song played.

 Recently, for example, ASCAP filed 10 legal actions against bars and restaurants across the United States.
 While the average cost for these establishments to play music amounts to $2 a day, they refused to pay the fees owed to perform the copyrighted musical works of ASCAP's songwriter, composer, and music publisher members and were sued accordingly.
 The full list of businesses can be found here.